igorwolfs/acoustic-processing-board/documentation/roadmap.md

 - Choose an appropriate connector for transmitting the amplified signal.
 	- See if you can use the same one for the driving part as you can for the sensing part (not necessarily)

+## Digital electronics

 ### PWM generation
 - Use an FPGA
 	- Make sure to add dead time to the inverter

+### FPGA Selection
+- Check existing ultrasound projects using FPGA's, to see how the pipeline typically looks (e.g.: lit3rick, un0rick)

 # 3. Setup